Border Patrol Agents Show Trump Photo Of 60-Foot Tunnel Found Running Through Proposed Border Wall Site

-Border patrol agents in Hidalgo, Texas found something that would make short work of the proposed border wall between the United States and Mexico, Central Texas News Now reports.
+Border patrol agents in Hidalgo, Texas, found something that would make short work of the proposed border wall between the United States and Mexico, Central Texas News Now reports.
 It’s a tunnel.

-The 60-foot tunnel, which is all but invisible from the U.S. side of the border, lies hidden at the bottom of a deep embankment, far from sight of American law enforcement.
+The 60-foot tunnel, which is all but invisible from the U.S. side of the border, lies hidden at the bottom of a deep embankment, far from the sight of American law enforcement.
 Border patrol agents reportedly shared photos of the tunnel with President Trump during his recent visit to the border area.
 Trump, who has made construction of a robust border wall central to both his election campaign and now his presidential agenda, has remained steadfast in his assessment that a physical barrier along the southern border remains the best solution to illegal border crossings.

 Because of where the tunnel entrance is situated, it can only be seen from a vantage point out on the water of the Rio Grande.